KaiTebay/BashScripts/README.md

 # BashScripts
 Simple Bash scripts for various admin and user tasks.

-`BasicHardening.sh`

-> Updates umask to make new files unreadable by anyone other than the owner.

 `FilenameFix.sh`

 > Standardizes filenames with the following: replace whitespace with "-".